 After your senate preapproval you will be given a guide to create a constitution and set of bylaws for your group from the Office of Campus Life—this is your first set of Student Organization Homework!
 You’ll have 30 days from your Senate preapproval to return a completed set of documents for your student organization to the Office of Campus Life.
 If applicable, you will need to submit the National/International organization’s constitution and bylaws as well

-Step Nine: Meet with your Office of Campus Life Liaison
+Step Seven: Meet with your Office of Campus Life Liaison

 Set up a meeting with your Office of Campus Life liaison to introduce yoursel